NocTech/Tempature-Converter-PowerShell/README.md

-# Tempature-Converter-PowerShell
+# Temperature-Converter-PowerShell
-Convert tempature between fahrenheit and celsius in PowerShell.
+Convert temperature between fahrenheit and celsius in PowerShell.